Robert Stanley Weir: Death and legacy

-Judge Robert Stanley Weir died on August 20, 1926 at Lac Memphrémagog, Quebec, Canada.
+Weir died on August 20, 1926, at Lac Memphrémagog, Quebec, Canada.

 Weir's verses of "O Canada" were published in an official form for the Diamond Jubilee of Confederation in 1927, and gradually became the most generally accepted anthem in English-speaking Canada, completely winning out over the alternatives by the 1960s.

 In seeking to enact "O Canada" as the national anthem officially, a Special Joint Committee of the Senate and House of Commons was struck.
 In 1968, the committee recommended changes to the English version–replacing one of the repeated phrases "We stand on guard for thee" with "From far and wide" and one "O Canada" with "God keep our land".

 The committee also thought it appropriate for the government to acquire copyright to the words and music.
 Canadian copyright laws held for 50 years beyond the author's death so there was no trouble with the copyright for the music but the heirs of Weir objected to the changes to the words.
 Since Weir died in 1926, it would not be in the public domain until 1976.
 Evidence was found that the copyright had actually descended to Gordon V. Thompson, a music publisher, who agreed to sell it to the government in 1970 for the nominal sum of $1.
 The committee, however, still hoped to settle the matter amicably with Weir's family, if at all possible.

 Finally, on July 1, 1980, 100 years after Routhier and Lavallée penned the hymn, the National Anthem Act officially proclaimed the French and modified English versions as the National Anthem of Canada.
 Today, "God Save the King" is Canada's royal anthem, while "The Maple Leaf Forever" is rarely heard.

 Two provinces have adopted Latin translations of phrases from the English lyrics as their mottos: Manitoba —Gloriosus et liber (glorious and free)— and Alberta —Fortis et liber (strong and free).
 Similarly, the motto of Canadian Forces Land Force Command is Vigilamus pro te (we stand on guard for thee).
 As well, the motto for the 2010 Vancouver Winter Olympics was "with glowing hearts".

-A postage stamp was issued in honour of Weir, Lavallée, and Routhier on June 6, 1980 and on May 24, 1999, a monument for Judge Weir was erected in Weir Memorial Park, on the shores of Lac Memphrémagog, near where he wrote the famous lyrics.
+A postage stamp was issued in honour of Weir, Lavallée, and Routhier on June 6, 1980, and on May 24, 1999, a monument for Judge Weir was erected in Weir Memorial Park, on the shores of Lac Memphrémagog, near where he wrote the famous lyrics.
 A Montreal street is named Rue Stanley Weir in his honour.

 In recent years, the English version of the anthem has been criticized, by feminists such as Senator Vivienne Poy, for being sexist ("true patriot love in all thy sons command"); alternate lyrics ("in all of us command", "in all our hearts command" or "thou dost in us command") have been proposed but are not widely supported.

 Weir's grandson, Steve Simpson, says the word "son" is not about gender, but a reference to a patriotic command from a maternal goddess.